 - Vote at a PB voting site, visit the events page to find a voting site near you!

-- Implementation & Evaluation- Each of the winnings projects will be announced in June 2019 and implemented within 3 years fiscal years.
+- Implementation & Evaluation- Each of the winning projects were announced in June 2019 and will be implemented within 3 years fiscal years.
 In addition, PB Durham will be working with our external third-party evaluator, the community, volunteers, and the PB Steering Committee to evaluate the first cycle of Participatory Budgeting.

 Do you like this page?